dluco/sb/README.md

 sb
 ==

-A simple webkit/gtk browser, in the style of surf by suckless.org
+A simple webkit/gtk browser, in the style of surf and midori